btskinner/grm/flow/index.md

 ## (5) Instructor pulls down from student remote repos to grade assignments

 As with the first step, the instructor updates the local student repos with their respective remotes.
-S/he now can inspect student work manually or use the grader function to make quick notes on text files.
+They now can inspect student work manually or use the grader function to make quick notes on text files.

 ![](../img/pull.md.png)